 Identify your flaws.
 Are you terrible at drawing hands?
 Can't draw a character in motion?
 Study this!
-Every artist has his weak points.
-We could all continue to just sit and draw only what we can draw, over and over again.
-But then you will never grow as an artist.
+Every artist has their weak points.
+We could all continue just to sit and draw only what we can draw, over and over again.
+But then, you will never grow as an artist.

 Nobody knows what will work for you except yourself.
 Listen to advice with a grain of salt - it may not work for you!
 We don't all work the same way - we find different ways to learn.
-You should learn to understand the difference between learning and understanding information.
-You need to know why you are making the choice you are making.
+It would help if you learned to understand the difference between learning and understanding information.
+You need to know why you are making a choice you are making.

 Ask yourself: "What helps the information to get into your mind?"
 Do you need a real-life example, or do you learn from books and videos?
 Maybe YouTube lessons or real courses?
 Or Pinterest?
 You need to find the path that works for you.

 Soak up the world around you.
 Do not be afraid to take something from others and apply it in your art, passing it through the prism of your worldview.
 Don't copy the elements.
 Your creativity should be a hybrid of many influences.

 For example, musicians choose different artists to inspire, and take from each of them what they like, modifying and implementing it into their style.